 This is not a payment option of choice for most survey companies if you live in the USA for instance, but in Europe, it’s much more prevalent and more common.
 After providing your bank account number, you will wired/transferred the cash amounts you earn, directly to your bank account.

 Bitcoin is probably the most modern and innovative payment option that a few survey sites offer.
 Although offering Bitcoin in itself is rare for survey panels, Tango cards are a pretty common reward option many sites offer.
 You can then easily redeem your Tango cards for bitcoins via Snapcard.
-Find out more about earning bitcoin payments
+Learn more about earning bitcoin for surveys.

 Why most survey sites use points systems